precedents online

 Business Acquisition Contract

-This Business Acquisition Contract Template is used to transfer the ownership of a business.
+This Business Acquisition Contract is used to transfer the ownership of a business.
 Included are the terms of the sale and what is or is not included in the sale price.

 Option clauses and warranties also form part of this contract, which protects both the seller and the purchaser after the transaction has been completed.

-Business Acquisition Contract Template includes:-
+Business Acquisition Contract includes:-

 - Defined Terms & Interpretation